Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

 1.Efficient Large Multimodal Language Model using Mixture of Depth method with Dr.Gen Luo.

-2.Directly using LLM as Visual Encoder with Prof.Zhiqiang Shen.
+2.Exploring the potential of using LLM as Visual Encoder training on pure visual datawith Prof.Zhiqiang Shen.

 ### News
 - APL was accepted by ECCV 2024, see you in Milan, Italy.